fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 * adding fields to anonymous records ``{ x with A = 1 }``
 * unioning anonymous records `` { include x; include y }``

-These would all be fine features, but we will treat them as orthogonal: they could be included if and only if they are **also** implemented for nominal record types.
-F# nominal record types do not support the above features - even ``{ x with A=1}`` is restricted to create objects of the same type as the original ``x``.
+These would all be fine features, and a re largely consistent with nominalization - but we will treat them as orthogonal: they could be included if and only if they are **also** implemented for nominal record types, or if we are willing to make the cost of nominalization higher.
+Note that F# nominal record types do not support the above features - even ``{ x with A=1}`` is restricted to create objects of the same type as the original ``x``.

-Without smooth nominalization, developers will inevitably use unique features of anonymous record types, but be left with no path to nominalize their code as it matures.
+Without smooth nominalization, developers will inevitably use unique features of anonymous record types, but be left with no easy path to nominalize their code as it matures.

 ## Design Principle: Interop